 Who We Serve

-We serve youth in the treasure valley who have aged out of foster care and need support as they transition to independence.
+We serve youth in the treasure valley who are at risk of homelessness or have aged out of foster care and need support as they transition to independence.

 - Willingness to receive support.